madmachinations/home-assistant-alexa-shopping-list/README.md

 - **The Server** - This is a small Selenium based application, which accesses your shopping list on the Amazon Website.
 - **The Component** - This is the part you add to your Home Assistant installation.
 It connects to the server to periodically sync the shopping lists in both places

-## HASS OS

-Generally this should run on most setups.
-However, I'm not sure about HASS OS.

-Running this requires you are able to setup the server-side of this solution in some capacity.
-HASS OS is a purely containerised environment, and is technically capable of running third party containers.
-However this is generally discouraged apparantly.

-You need to look into the documentation for HASS OS to configure your environment to run additional containers, if you want to keep using HASS OS and run this component.

 ## Step 1 -  Installing the server